 The revised provisions in the TPA on integrity and transparency in connection with therapeutic products that came into force on 1 January 2020 aim to prevent the corruption of HCPs by manufacturers of medicines and medical devices, to increase transparency on granted discounts as well as to better enforce the obligation of HCPs to pass on received discounts.
 It remains to be seen whether the new legislation will have the desired effects or whether HCPs will insist on no longer receiving discounts because such discounts increase their administrative work and do not benefit them.

-The legislation on medical devices is currently being revised so as to harmonise it with the new EU regulation; the consultation process ended on 5 September 2019.
-The evaluation of the consultation was not yet available at the time of writing, but it is expected that the revised provisions will enter into force in the first half of 2020.
+The legislation on medical devices is currently being revised so as to harmonise it with the new EU regulation.
+The revised provisions will enter into force in the course of the next two years.

 Governmental (FOPH) reimbursement and pricing of medicines and of medical devices – whereby the focus is on medicines – faces similar challenges compared with the challenges in many other jurisdictions.
 The revenue expectations of an innovative industry must match the coverage capabilities of the social security system (i.e., the mandatory healthcare insurance scheme in Switzerland).
 Multi-indication pricing, pricing of IP-protected technologies versus generic technologies, and pricing of new technologies that do not match existing categories of medicine, medical procedure or medical device are challenges on the operational level.
 First proposals for new KVG provisions addressing some of the current pricing issues were introduced to stakeholders by the FOPH in 2018.
 It will most likely be years before the two chambers of parliament adopt new KVG provisions regarding the life sciences sector (i.e., its pricing), if ever.

 Meanwhile, the three-yearly price reviews of medicines by the FOPH pose several questions that have led to numerous appeals before the Swiss Administrative Court; indeed, some provisions of the KVV and KLV were altered as from 1 March 2017.
-In 2020 and 2021, the Federal Administrative Court is expected to render relevant decisions, decisively shaping the FOPH price-revision practice.
+In 2020, the Federal Administrative Court has rendered various relevant decisions in that regard, providing guidelines for the price-revision practice.

 1 Andreas Wildi is a partner and Celine Weber is an associate at Walder Wyss Ltd.